 Start with these baseline measurements below, then see if you need to add a tbsp or two of flour to the dough or add/subtract 30-45 minutes to the proofing time.
 Make notes for yourself to build upon.

 Let’s chat ingredients – First, I recommend measuring everything out in grams but feel free to mix & match your flours.
-I’m using a cup for cup gluten-free flour (that I wish there was an organic option for).
+I’m using an all purpose gluten-free baking flour that is wonderful for bread (that I wish there was an organic option for).
+I chose this after trying several options and even cup for cup gluten free blends, but the results were always sticky.
+You are welcome to test out and try your favorites.
+Note, if you use a different flour blend, omit the xantham gum if it’s already in the flour blend you use.
 You can take the same grams and divide it up with different flours if you choose.

 Using more whole grains like sorghum, millet, and buckwheat will give you a denser and more nutrient-rich bread.
 Using more starches like tapioca, potato starch and arrowroot will yield a lighter, fluffier bread.

 The psyllium husk is your binding agent – be sure to use whole psyllium husk.
 This adds some nice texture and helps retain moisture in the bread, you can try the recipe without it, but I haven’t tested this.

 First, feed your starter 1-2x in the 24 hours before making this recipe to ensure it’s good & active.
 You’ll know your starter is ready to use when it doubles in size.
 You can then do one of two options:

 - If you want to use starter right from your jar, start with 120 grams and do a big feeding of 100g brown rice flour + 100g warm water.
 This ensures you have at least 280g of starter available with about 30-40g left over.
 Allow to rise/double before making recipe.